rodrihgh/chulapa/docs/collections/_docs/02_config.md

 When enabled, this theme would install an internal search capability of your site.
 There are three free engines available, [Lunr.js](https://lunrjs.com/), [Algolia](https://www.algolia.com/) and [Google Custom Search](https://developers.google.com/custom-search).

-Algolia is implemented via the `jekyll-algolia` plugin [(docs)](https://community.algolia.com/jekyll-algolia/getting-started.html), and needs further instructions, so a dedicated explanation can be found PENDING.

 - `search`:
   - `provider`: Select a provider for enable search: `lunr`, `algolia` or `google`.
   - `label`: Text to be displayed on the navbar when enabled.
 Useful for localization (i.e. you can set it as Búsqueda or Ricerca). **Search**.